meteor/validated-method/README.md

 This is a simple wrapper package for `Meteor.methods`.
 The need for such a package came when the Meteor Guide was being written and we realized there was a lot of best-practices boilerplate around methods that could be easily abstracted away.

-Here are some of the advantages of declaring methods using this package:
+### Benefits of ValidatedMethod

 1. Have an object that represents your method.
 Refer to it through JavaScript scope rather than by a magic string name